-LEVEL OF MASTERY PROFILE BELOW BASIC Students who are below basic do not meet the minimum requirements to merit a basic level of mastery.
+Student Levels of Mastery Profiles LEVEL OF MASTERY PROFILE BELOW BASIC Students who are below basic do not meet the minimum requirements to merit a basic level of mastery.
 BASIC Students at the basic level should be able to demonstrate that they at least read the documents, made a reasonable attempt at an analysis of the details, and are able to communicate in a manner that is understandable to the reader.
 Students should also show some judgment about the quality of the evidence.
 Students at the basic level should also know the difference between correlation and causality.
 They should be able to read and interpret a bar graph, but not necessarily a scatter plot or comprehend a regression analysis.
 Tables may be out of reach for basic students as well.
 PROFICIENT Students at the proficient level should be able to extract the major relevant pieces of evidence provided in the documents and provide a cohesive argument and analysis of the task.
 Proficient students should be able to distinguish the quality of the evidence in these documents and express the appropriate level of conviction in their conclusion given the provided evidence.
 Additionally, students should be able to suggest additional research and/or consider the counterarguments.
 Minor errors in writing need to be defined rigorously.
 Proficient students have the ability to correctly identify logical fallacies, accurately interpret quantitative evidence, and distinguish the validity of evidence and its purpose.
 They should have the ability to determine the truth and validity of an argument.
 Finally, students should be able to know when a graph or table is applicable to an argument.
+ACCOMPLISHED Students at the accomplished level of mastery should be able to analyze the information provided in the documents, extract relevant pieces of evidence, and make correct inferences about this information.
+Accomplished students should be able to identify bias, evaluate the credibility of the sources, and craft an original and independent argument.
+When appropriate, students will identify the need for additional research or further investigation.
+They will refute some, but not all of the counterarguments within the documents and use this information to advance their argument.
+Accomplished students also have the ability to correctly identify logical fallacies, accurately interpret and analyze qualitative and quantitative evidence (e.g., graphs and charts), and incorporate this information into their argument.
+Students will be able to correctly identify false claims and other sources of invalid information and integrate this information in their responses.
+Student responses are presented in a cohesive and organized fashion.
+There may be infrequent or minor errors in writing fluency and mechanics, but they will not detract from the reader's comprehension of the text.
 ADVANCED Students at the advanced level demonstrate consistency, completeness, and show a command of the English language in their response.
 They have a level of sophistication that is not seen in the proficient or basic levels.
 Advanced students create and synthesize the provided evidence, are comfortable with ambiguity, are able to structure their thoughts, understand causality, add new ideas, and introduce new concepts in order to create or seek new evidence.
 They think about conditions and nuances and express finer points and caveats by proposing a conditional conclusion.
 The students at this level display creativity and synthesis, while understanding the finer points in the documents.
 For example, advanced students will be able to synthesize the information across multiple documents and address the ambiguities in the data that are presented, such as outliers and knowing how sample size affects outcomes.
 Advanced students will also be able to identify and highlight gaps in logic and reasoning.